 All derivatives are recorded at fair value either as assets or liabilities.
 Changes in fair value of derivatives not designated as hedging instruments and of derivatives designated as fair value hedging instruments are recognized currently in earnings and included either as a component of net revenues or net non-program related interest expense, based upon the nature of the hedged item, in the Consolidated Statements of Income.
-Changes in fair value of the hedged item in a fair value hedge are recorded as an adjustment to the carrying amount of the hedged item, in the Consolidated Statements of Income.
-Changes in fair value of the hedged item in a fair value hedge are recorded as an adjustment to the carrying amount of the hedged item, in the Consolidated Statements of Income.
-The effective portion of net revenues or net non-program interest expense, based upon the nature of the hedged item, in the Consolidated Statements of Income.
+Changes in fair value of the hedged item in a fair value hedge are recorded as an adjustment to the carrying amount of the hedged item and recognized currently in earnings as a component of net revenues or net non-program interest expense, based upon the nature of the hedged item, in the Consolidated Statements of Income.
 The effective portion of changes in fair value of derivatives designated as cash flow hedging instruments is recorded as a component of other comprehensive income.
 The ineffective portion is reported currently in earnings as a component of net revenues or net non-program related interest expense, based upon the nature of the hedged item.
 Amounts included in other comprehensive income are reclassified into earnings in the same period during which the hedged item affects earnings.